treatyy/playBot/README.md

 ✔️ Written from scratch in C++.
 I am new to C++, please don't murder me.

-❗ What this software has been tested on ❗
+❗ What this software has been tested on:

 ✔️ This was ran on a 1920x1080 monitor.
 Other resolutions may require tweaking of the code (including the "Don't change this" code).